-The following tutorials are planned for Friday 8 September 2023 in the afternoon:
+The following tutorial is planned for Friday 8 September 2023 in the afternoon:

 TUTORIAL N° 13